Babur (cruise missile)

-The Babur (Urdu: بابر; Military designated: Hatf-VII, Translit: Target–7) is an all-weather, subsonic cruise missile developed by the National Defence Complex (NDC) based on reverse-engineered copies of U.S. BGM-109 Tomahawk missiles recovered by Pakistani intelligence after an 1998 U.S. strike in Afghanistan.
+The Babur (Urdu: بابر; Military designated: Hatf-VII, Translit: Target–7) is an all-weather, subsonic cruise missile developed by the National Defence Complex (NDC) based on reverse-engineered copies of U.S. BGM-109 Tomahawk missiles recovered by Pakistani intelligence after a 1998 U.S. strike in Afghanistan.
 Babur entered military service with the Pakistan Army in 2010; subsequent variants evolved into a submarine-launched missile, which saw its deployment with the Pakistan Navy in 2018.

 According to the Pakistani military, a SLCM-variant of Babur has provided Pakistan a much desired and long-sought "credible sea-based second-strike capability, augmenting existing strategic deterrence."

 Development history

 A Pakistan-engineered WS2500 TEL, displaying four cruise missiles at the IDEAS in 2008 in Karachi.

 Development on Babur began in 1998.
 At that time, India was establishing a missile defense program that included the acquisition of the S-300 Grumble from Russia and Patriot PAC-3 systems from the United States.

 The missile is codenamed after Babur, the first Mughal emperor.

 These developments prompted Pakistani war strategists to pursue cruise missile technology that could evade and penetrate Indian defenses in the event of the Pakistani military losing ground against a hypothetical approaching Indian Army.

 A TEL system displaying the ground-launched cruise missile in Karachi.

 In 2005, Pakistan's test of Babur reportedly surprised the United States intelligence community.
 U.S.-based analysts leveled serious allegations against China of helping Pakistan, pointing out the similarities of the missile to the Chinese DH-10 and American BGM-109 Tomahawk.
 In 2012, former program manager Gen. Mirza Aslam Beg denied the U.S. allegations of Chinese help, crediting Pakistani scientists as having developed the technology.
-However in 2020, former Prime Minister Nawaz Sharif (who was Prime Minister in 1998) confessed that Pakistani scientists had in fact simply reverse-engineered the Tomahawk missile to make the Babur missile, when one fell as an unexploded ordnance in Pakistan's territory during the cruise missile attacks of Operation Infinite Reach in Afghanistan..
+However in 2020, former Prime Minister Nawaz Sharif (who was Prime Minister in 1998) confessed that Pakistani scientists had in fact simply reverse-engineered the Tomahawk missile to make the Babur missile, when one fell as an unexploded ordnance in Pakistan's territory during the cruise missile attacks of Operation Infinite Reach in Afghanistan.